zilihen/zi-dots/README.md

 - foot - lightweighted wayland terminal
 - fish - My default interactive shell
 - flameshot - Screenshot tool I use.
 Use latest git version
+    - Will probably switch to grim and swappy since it causes some trouble.

 # Installation